 Yang Huang grew up in Jiangsu, China and came to the U.S. to study computer science.
 While working as an engineer, she studied literature and pursued writing, her passion since childhood.
+She is the winner of the 2017 Juniper Prize for Fiction.
+Her collection of linked stories My Old Faithful is forthcoming in spring 2018.
 Her debut novel Living Treasures won the Nautilus Book Award silver medal in fiction.

 Yang attended Boston College and earned an MFA from the University of Arizona.
 Her essay, stories, and screenplay have appeared in The Margins, Eleven Eleven, Asian Pacific American Journal, The Evansville Review, Futures, Porcupine Literary Arts Magazine, Nuvein, and Stories for Film.